Cookie Consent Banners: Do You Actually Need One?

 Cookie consent banners were created to solve a real problem — unchecked tracking and data collection without user knowledge.
 But for most website owners, the banner itself has become the problem.
 It degrades user experience, destroys analytics accuracy, adds legal complexity, and costs money to maintain through CMP subscriptions.

 The question isn't really “do I need a cookie consent banner?”
-The better question is: “do I need cookies at all?”
+The better question is:“do I need cookies at all?”

-But if you're using cookies primarily for analytics (which is the case for the majority of websites), the answer is simpler: switch to a cookieless analytics tool and eliminate the banner entirely.
+Switch to a<strong>cookieless analytics tool</strong>and eliminate the banner entirely.
 Your visitors get a cleaner experience, your data gets more accurate, and your compliance burden drops to near zero.
+This is the case for the majority of websites.

-Copper Analytics makes this switch effortless.
-A single script tag, no cookies, no consent banner, and a free tier to get started.
+A single script tag, no cookies, no consent banner, and a <a href="/register">free tier to get started</a>.
 Your analytics should work for you, not against you.